ameerabdulaziz/nova-hr-react/README.md

 - **Add Action** (add property):
   - `url`: Specifies the URL to navigate to when the "Add" action is triggered.
+  - `disabled`: Specifies whether the "Add" action should be disabled or not, can be boolean or function that take row data and returns a boolean.
 - **Edit Action** (edit property):
   - `url`: Specifies the URL to navigate to when the "Edit" action is triggered.
+  - `disabled`: Specifies whether the "Add" action should be disabled or not, can be boolean or function that take row data and returns a boolean.
 - **Delete Action** (delete property):
   - `api`: Specifies a function that will be called when the "Delete" action is triggered.
+  - `disabled`: Specifies whether the "Add" action should be disabled or not, can be boolean or function that take row data and returns a boolean.

 #### Columns